 JackLeg was an ongoing effort to bring writers together from various regions of the country.
-The editors believe that creativity coexists with community and the history of the written word.
+The editors believed that creativity coexists with community and the history of the written word.
 JackLeg aimed to bring together diverse writers, to give voice to young writers, as well as showcasing more established authors.